Houston Theological Seminary Graduate Degrees

 Master of Arts in Theological Studies (MATS)

-The MA in Theological Studies (MATS) program (36 hours) is specifically designed to ground you in the core elements of the Bible and Theology while give you opportunities for further specialization in Biblical Studies, Theology, Biblical Languages, and Entrepreneurial Leadership.
+The MA in Theological Studies (MATS) program (40 hours) is specifically designed to ground you in the core elements of the Bible and Theology while give you opportunities for further specialization in Biblical Studies, Theology, Biblical Languages, and Entrepreneurial Leadership.
 It is especially designed to prepare you for further academic work at the graduate level.
-The program is offered fully online as well as in-person, with classes that meet once per week in-person in the evenings.
+For in-person classes, they primarily meet once per week in the evenings, though daytime and weekend options are available.
 Available residentially and online.